-The Company provides medical, life insurance, disability and other similar benefits to executives and other employees.
+The Company provides medical, life insurance, disability, 401(k), pension and other similar benefits to executives and other employees.
 The Company intends these benefits to be generally competitive to help in the Company's efforts to recruit and retain talented executives.
 The Company's executives participate in these benefit programs on the same basis as all of the Company's other employees.
-The Company's executives are also entitled to receive certain compensation in connection with the termination of their employment.
-See "Employment Agreements" below.